microsoft/2019-ignite-circuit-playground/README.md

 ### Simulator - using the Device Simulator Express Extension
 After installing the prerequisites and the Device Simulator Express extension, reload VS Code.
 To get started with the simulator:
 1. Start with a new file or open an sample.
 Create a new file with the "New File" command. `CTRL+SHIFT+P` to open the command palette and type `Device Simulator Express: New File`.
-Alternatively, open an existing file .py or sample.
+Alternatively, open an existing .py file or sample.
 2. Run the code on the simulator.
 Run `Device Simulator Express: Run Simulator` from the command palette or the play icon in the editor toolbar.

-For a detailed and visual walkthrough visit the Device Simulator Express home page in the Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress.
+For a detailed and visual walkthrough, visit the Device Simulator Express home page in the Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress.

 ### Device - deploy and run code on the Circuit Playground Express
 Deploy code to the device: